Racal RA5000 "Raptor" Headset

 States & Modes

-When powered externally, the microphone is amplified, and an active sound cancellation seems to be activated, which seems to use the ambient microphones to attempt to cancel out external noise.
+When powered externally, the microphone is amplified, and an active sound cancellation seems to be activated, which seems to use the ambient microphones to to cancel out external noise.

 A datasheet lists attenuation values for this headset.